sripwoud/vinyls_catalogue/README.md

 # Music collection management application
+Live version deployed on linux-Apache web server hosted on a Digital Ocean droplet is available [here](http://104.248.253.240.xip.io/).
 Thought mainly for people having registered their music collection on [Discogs](https://www.discogs.com/), this web application fulfills the following functions: